comrade70/saiket-systems-internship/readme.md

 - Inspecting dataset structure and data types
 - Checking descriptive statistics
 - Checking for missing values and duplicates
-- Performing grouped analysis on churn, tenure, monthly charges, gender, and contract types Senior Citizenship.
+- Performing grouped analysis on churn, tenure, monthly charges, gender, contract types, and senior citizenship status.
 - Visualising trends and relationships with plots.

 ### Tasks 2: Feature Selection
 Selecting relevant features influencing churn prediction

-1. **Features**: The feature variables used to train the machine learning model are `tenure`,`MonthlyCharges`, `SeniorCitizen`, `Contract`.
+1. **Features**: The feature variables used to train the machine learning model are `tenure`, `MonthlyCharges`, `SeniorCitizen`, and `Contract`.
 2. **Target**: The target variable is `Churn`.

-Label encoding is applied on categorical columns of the features  while the lambda function is used to convert the `Churn` categories in binary formats.
+Label encoding is applied to categorical columns of the features,  while the lambda function is used to convert the `Churn` categories into binary formats.

-### Tasks 3: Train-Test Split and Feature Scaling
+### Task 3: Train-Test Split and Feature Scaling
 Dividing the data into training (80%) and testing (20%) sets for model training and evaluation.
 Also, performing feature scaling

-### Tasks 4 -6: Model Selection, Training and Evaluation
+### Tasks 4 -6: Model Selection, Training, and Evaluation
 Choosing a suitable binary classification algorithm.
 Training the model.
-Evaluating model's performance
+Evaluating the model's performance

-The classification algorithm used are:
+The classification algorithms used are:
 - Logistic regression
 - DecisionTree classifier
 - RandomForest classifier
 - XGB Classifier

-The performance metrics used for the models evaluation are:
+The performance metrics used for the model's evaluation are:
 - Accuracy score,
 - Precision
 - Recall